LuiseQuoss/ebvcube/README.md

 #>  [7]  9.7711291 10.3299345 10.9822654 11.5685090 11.9421034 12.3869482
 ```

 It would be cool to have that for other indicators as well?
+Check out
-Check out the different options for 'method'.
+the different options for ‘method’.

 ### 3.3 Read the data from the files to start working

-Before you actually load the data it may be nice to get an impression of the value range and other basic measurements.
+Before you actually load the data it may be nice to get an impression of
+the value range and other basic measurements.

 ``` r
 #info for whole dataset